 Let the initiative begin.

-You can’t always predict what is going to happen next in business, but you can be ready for pretty much anything by being in a position to take initiative when the need arises.
+You can’t always predict what will happen next in business, but you can be ready for anything by taking the initiative when needed.

-We’ve learned that initiative is the ability to assess and initiate things independently.
+We’ve learned that initiative is assessing and initiating things independently.
 It’s the power to take charge, make decisions, and take steps without being told what to do.

-And, it’s about seeing opportunities and acting on them, rather than waiting for someone else or a more “perfect” time.
+It’s about seeing and acting on opportunities rather than waiting for someone else or a more “perfect” time.

 Background Overview of Taking Initiative

-Taking initiative has been a valued trait throughout history.
-It’s the driving force behind innovation, leadership, and personal growth.
+Initiative and accountability have been valued traits throughout history.
+They are the driving forces behind innovation, leadership, and personal growth.

 However, not everyone finds it easy to take initiative.
-This can be due to a variety of reasons, including fear of failure, lack of confidence, or a simple lack of understanding about what taking initiative truly means.
+This can be due to various reasons, including fear of failure, lack of confidence, or a simple lack of understanding about what taking initiative truly means.

 Why Some People Do Not Take Initiative